 Bolivia is a multiethnic society, with a variety of cultures, traditions and languages.
 Bolivian society has people from spanish descent, indigenous groups and mestizos.
 However, the country is home to the largest population of indigenous tribes (36 different indigenous cultures) in South America, as 62% of its population is from indigenous descent.
 Some of them still practice ancient customs and wear traditional clothes, combining modern lifestyle with traditional values.

 Located in western-central South America, Bolivia is home to 40% of all animal and plant species in the world.
 The country is blessed with an incredible diverse nature, from fauna to flora, as well as an array of different cultures, traditions, attractions and a rich and colorful history.
-It is also very cheap to western standards.

 Why Visit Bolivia